zhiyu/StringFramework/README.md

 ### What is StringFramework

-%{font-size:18px}StringFramework is a free open-source Java web framework with a very small footprint.
-It is based on experience and designed for those who need a simple, elegant and pragmatic toolkit to build high-performing, full-featured web applications.%
+StringFramework is a free open-source Java web framework with a very small footprint.
+It is based on experience and designed for those who need a simple, elegant and pragmatic toolkit to build high-performing, full-featured web applications.

 ### How to use